Deterministic complexity analysis of Hermitian eigenproblems: Introduction

 Randomized eigenvalue algorithms have also been studied in the sketching/streaming setting \cite{andoni2013eigenvalues,needell2022testing,swartworth2023optimal}.
 The (optimal) algorithm of \cite{swartworth2023optimal} has not been analyzed in finite-precision, but, due to its simplicity, it should be straightforward to achieve.
-The authors proved that the proposed algorithm approximates all the eigenvalues of a Hermitian matrix $\matA$ up to additive error $\epsilon\|\matA\|_F$.
-The main computations involved are a matrix multiplication $\matG^\top \matA\matG$, where $\matG^\top$ is a random matrix with $O(1/\epsilon^2)$ rows, and the computation of the eigenvalues of $\matG^\top \matA\matG$.
-Note that, in the worst case, even if $\matA$ is properly scaled to have $\|\matA\|\in \Theta(1)$, standard norm bounds indicate that $\|\matA\|_F \leq \sqrt{n}\|\matA\|\leq O(\sqrt{n})$.
-If we rescale the error $\epsilon$ by $\tfrac{1}{\sqrt{n}}$ as well, then $\matG$ has $\Omega(n)$ columns, and therefore there is no benefit in using this algorithm over any other Hermitian eigenvalue solver.
+The algorithm approximates all the eigenvalues of a Hermitian matrix $\matA$ up to additive error $\epsilon\|\matA\|_F$.
+However, to reduce the error to a spectral-norm bound $\epsilon\|\matA\|$, the algorithm internally needs to diagonalize a matrix with size $\Omega(n)$, and therefore it does not provide any improvement against any other Hermitian eigenvalue solver.
 Nevertheless, our main results can be directly applied as the main eigenvalue subroutine of this algorithm, and to help analyze its bit complexity.